Transport and Machinery

 The programme so far is listed under 'Dates for your Diary'.
 These events will be slotted in in due course if they can be arranged:

-Here are some suggestions for the future; comments are invited.
+Here are some suggestions for the future; comments - and volunteer organisers - are invited.

 - Birmingham Jewellery Quarter and Pen Museum